EthanK-H/personal-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Embedded Systems Developer at AWE.
-My current research interests focus on how to align powerful AI systems with our values.
-I'm currently working on a Supervised Program on Alignment Research (SPAR) project, where I'm working on trying to better understand sycophancy in LLMs.
+I am an Embedded Systems Developer at AWE, working within the radiological instruments team.
+Outside of work, my research interests focus on how to align powerful AI systems with our values.
+I'm currently working on a Supervised Program on Alignment Research (SPAR) project, where I'm conducting research into how activation steering and representation engineering can be used to reduce sycophancy in LLMs.
 {style="text-align: justify;"}